 Universities Press Review

 Thank you for getting in touch.
-I am currently working on a cultural history of modern France (a sort of companion to my book, The German Genius), which will be delivered to the publisher in April 2020, and released – all being well – about a year after that.
+I am currently working on a cultural history of modern France (a sort of companion to my book, The German Genius), which will be delivered to the publisher in April 2020, and published – all being well – about a year after that.
 Meanwhile, here is a new feature for my website.
 If you have got in touch with me because you have read one or another of my books, the chances are that our interests overlap or coincide, in particular in regard to the history of ideas.
-These new University Press books are, I think, worth sharing.

 Titles reviewed in this edition